SamthinkGit/service-robotics-blog/content/practice-1.md

 - Each cell contains a **15x15** region of the map in its `content` property, determined through trial and error to provide an optimal balance between resolution and coverage.

-- A cell is defined as occupied if it contains at least one black pixel, which represents obstacles or walls that the robot must avoid.
+- A cell is defined as occupied if it contains **at least one black pixel**, which represents obstacles or walls that the robot must avoid.

 - **Cell status is determined by color**: black or red indicates occupied, white means clean, etc. This color-coding helps the robot quickly determine the status of each cell and decide its next action.

-- The `Grid.dilate_walls()` function was added to create a "danger zone" near walls, making those cells occupied and preventing the robot from crashing into walls.
+- The `Grid.dilate_walls()` function was added to create a **"danger zone"** near walls, making those cells occupied and preventing the robot from crashing into walls.
 This additional buffer zone helps account for potential inaccuracies in positioning and ensures safer navigation.

 <div align="center">
     <img src="https://github.com/user-attachments/assets/e97b19dd-986d-44cc-a4c8-fd53ac12948d" height="200px" alt="Map without/with dilatation">